Can Beauty Change The Face Of Homelessness?

 Advertisement

 “The brand was built upon the belief that access to cleanliness is a fundamental human right, as is the feeling of dignity and confidence that can come with a single shower,” says Laura Fruitman, co-founder and general manager of The Right To Shower.
-“In 2019, we’re donating 100% of the brand’s profits to support mobile shower organizations around the country that help provide safe, reliable access to showers and other basic hygiene needs.”
-The product lines includes body washes and bar soaps priced between $7 USD and $12 USD that can be purchased in stores like Whole Foods or on Amazon.
+“In 2019, we’re donating 100% of the brand’s profits to support mobile shower organisations around the country that help provide safe, reliable access to showers and other basic hygiene needs.”
+The product lines includes body washes and bar soaps priced between £5 and £9 that can be purchased in stores like Whole Foods or on Amazon.

 For those experiencing homelessness, and for the people fighting to ease its symptoms, beauty has been an unlikely meeting place, but it’s one that provides the comforts missing in the streets: a place to rediscover lost confidence and dignity while safely accessing basic needs.
 “Showers alone won’t solve homelessness, but they can be a first step toward unlocking hope, dignity, and opportunity for those living on the streets,” Sandoval says.